William Careless: Later life

-He returned to England with Charles II in 1660, and after the Restoration Careless was granted (with 2 others) the lucrative proceeds of tax on hay and straw brought into London and Westminster, the right to sell ballast to shipping on the Thames and the office of inspector of livery horsekeepers (1661).Greenslade, p.
-131 In 1660 Careless, along with Charles Giffard and others who helped in King Charles' escape, was proposed as a knight of The Order of the Royal Oak and was listed under those persons resident in London and Middlesex.
+He returned to England with Charles II in 1660, and after the Restoration Careless was granted (with 2 others) the lucrative proceeds of tax on hay and straw brought into London and Westminster, the right to sell ballast to shipping on the Thames and the office of inspector of livery horsekeepers (1661).
+In 1660 Careless, along with Charles Giffard and others who helped in King Charles' escape, was proposed as a knight of The Order of the Royal Oak and was listed under those persons resident in London and Middlesex.
 As for all proposed knights Careless' income was recorded, and this was £800.00 per annum.
 Charles II was persuaded that the new order of chivalry would prove politically and socially divisive as it only rewarded those who had aided him in adversity and those who were ardent Royalists.
 He therefore reluctantly abandoned the scheme.

 Careless was made a Gentleman of the Privy Chamber in 1666.
 Gentlemen of the Privy Chamber were empowered to execute the King's verbal command without producing any written order; their person and character being deemed sufficient authority.
 With his close friend Charles Giffard, Careless was prominent in petitioning the king for favour on behalf of various people involved in the escape of Charles II after Worcester, or their dependants.
 Many of these petitions were successful and they materially benefitted friends and former neighbours of Careless.

 In 1678, along with other Catholics who aided King Charles after Worcester, he was made exempt from all anti-Catholic legislation.
 Careless was evidently loyal to King Charles' successor, James II, as he was paid a bounty of £300 from that monarch's secret service fund in 1687.

 Sources variously give Careless the rank of captain, major and colonel.
 In the historical tract "Boscobel" it is stated that Careless was a major at the time of the Battle of Worcester.
 It would appear that he was promoted to colonel sometime between 1651 and 1656, when he is first recorded as holding the rank.
 However, it is possible that he was acting as the major for his regiment in 1651 whilst holding the substantive rank of colonel.

 Colonel William Careless is recorded as living in Hallow, Worcestershire in the 1680s; he died in London, and was buried in his native Brewood, 28 May 1689.
 A memorial to William Careless is to be found in the church of St Mary the Virgin and St Chad, Brewood; he is believed to be buried in the churchyard though his original monument no longer exists; a replacement headstone was erected in Victorian times.